Which Foreign Workers on Nonimmigrant Visas Don’t Need EAD Work Permits

-- Students (F-1) who apply for a 17-month extension of their STEM Optional Practical Training before their existing EAD expires, while they are awaiting a USCIS decision, but not for more than 180 days.
+- Students (F-1) who apply for an extension of their STEM Optional Practical Training (up to 24 months as of 2016) before their existing EAD expires, while they are awaiting a USCIS decision, but not for more than 180 days.

 - Students (F-1) in between the expiration of their OPT status and the beginning of their H-1B status (the so-called “cap-gap extension”).

 - Representatives of international organizations (G-1, G-2, G-3, or G-4) and their personal employees (G-5).

 - Temporary workers in a specialty occupation, agricultural workers, nonagricultural seasonal workers, and trainees (H-1, H-2A, H-2B, or H-3).